 Barnardo’s is the UK’s largest children’s charity, offering vital support services to children and young people regardless of their personal circumstances.
 In 2016, FCB Inferno worked with them to develop ‘Believe In Me’, a creative platform that recast young people as resilient individuals with the potential to overcome anything, if they have the right support.

-Our latest campaign continues where the first one left off, by making Barnardo’s role in that healing process more explicit.
+Our latest campaign continues where the first one left off, by highlighting the role Barnardo's plays in the healing process.
 Each campaign execution features a child affected by a different issue, and highlights how they have been able to start working through it with Barnardo’s support and belief.
 Two of them consciously focus on mental health, due to the rising number of mental health issues being reported in young people today.

 A child affected by trauma or stress can feel negative emotion so vividly that it becomes a near-physical presence, which invades and affects every aspect of their life.